House Renovation · Bathroom Renovation · Kitchen Renovation · House Extension · Outdoor Renovations · Recladding · Garage Conversion

 Add the space you need without leaving the home and neighbourhood you love — fixed quote, one project manager, every trade managed end to end

-Quick answer: A house extension in Auckland typically takes 4–8 months on site once consent is approved, with most projects sitting between $160,000 and $280,000 for a standard ground-floor extension (25–45m²).
-The job pulls in 10+ trades — architect, builder, plumber, electrician, gib stopper, tiler, painter, cabinetmaker, waterproofer, and structural engineer.
-We bring all of them under one team, manage the Auckland Council consent process for you, and lock in a fixed quote before work starts.
+Quick answer: A house extension in Auckland usually takes 4–8 months on site once consent’s through.
+A standard 25–45m² ground-floor extension typically lands between $160,000 and $280,000.
+There’s 10+ trades involved — architect, builder, plumber, electrician, gib stopper, tiler, painter, cabinetmaker, waterproofer, structural engineer.
+We bring all of them in under one team, handle Auckland Council consent end-to-end, and lock the price before we start.

-Designed and managed by Superior Renovations — 1,000+ Auckland renovations completed, 170+ Google reviews, 18 months interest-free finance available, and a Wairau Valley showroom open Mon–Sat.
-In-house designers Eunice, Cici, Alison, and Dorothy handle the design phase from brief to consent drawings.
+1,000+ Auckland renovations completed.
+170+ Google reviews.
+18 months interest-free finance through Q Mastercard®.
+Wairau Valley showroom open Mon–Sat.
+Eunice, Cici, Alison, and Dorothy run design from brief to consent drawings — you’ll be working with one of them from day one.

 Free in-home consultation.
 Itemised written quote.
 No deposit.
 No high-pressure sales.

-The reasons vary.
-The worries don’t: budget, timeline, council consent, and whether the workmanship will be up to scratch.
+The reasons change.
+The worries don’t: budget, timeline, council consent, and whether the workmanship will hold up.

 Single-Storey Ground-Floor Extensions